AbhilashAynipully/BankCustomerChurnPredictor/README.md

 ## Hypothesis and how to validate?

-1. The management team believes, customers who use only one product tend to exit.
+1. The management team believes: "if customers use only one product then they tend to exit more."
    - A study of correlation between NumOfProducts(variable) and Exited(target) can help us identify this

-1. As per the customer service team, the customer's account balance has no impact on exit.
+1. According to customer service team: "if customer's account balance is high, then they tend to exit less."
    - A correlation study between account balances and Exited can help us confirm this

-1. The sales team believes that the customer's salary is the most important factor in deciding exit.
+1. The sales team believes: "if customer's salary is low, then they tend to exit more."
    - A correlation study between all customer attributes and Exited can confirm this

 ---